What Potential Risks do we Face?

 Dive within your personal limits and stay physically fit.
 Diving equipment is heavy, in rough sea conditions physical fitness is required to be able to move.
 Sea conditions change, waves and currents can be challenging, if you are not ready for such dives, don’t dive there.

 Diving deep, beyond your comfort zone and certification limit, is not a good idea.
 Have you ever thought about your insurance coverage if something happens and you are deeper than your certification level allows?
 Yes, you guessed correctly, your insurance company will not pay!
 Gain knowledge and experience before embarking on dives that are out of your experience and certification level.
 Take another course and gain the knowledge and experience with a PADI Pro at your side, before going off and giving it a go on your own!
 Dive with an experienced Buddy when wreck or cavern diving and learn from them as you go along.
 Remember, practice in a safe environment, perfection and comfort comes only from the repetition of skills and drills.

 Correct Equipment for the Task ahead;

 Your diving equipment should fit correctly and every diver should strive to get their own.
-Your own equipment provides you with better comfort, familiarity and good fit, this cannot always be said for rented equipment.
-Correct equipment should be on hand for special dives, such as night and deep dives, wreck and cavern dives just to mention a few.
+Your own equipment provides you with better comfort, familiarity and a good fit, this cannot always be said for rented equipment.
+Correct equipment should be on hand for special dives, such as night and deep dives, wreck and cavern dive just to mention a few.
 Back up lights, reels, compass, computer and underwater writing slates are just a few to mention that need to be available for speciality diving.
-Embarking on a wreck dive without a torch, reel, computer and compass signals a of lack of knowledge, which may prove to be dangerous.
+Embarking on a wreck dive without torches, a reel, computer, no compass direction and a lack of knowledge may prove to be dangerous.
 Equipment must be maintained, fit correctly and in good working order, if not, leave it at home and get it serviced!